The usual way of a spectroscopist workflow consists in data

 Unsurprisingly, many big companies, universities or financial and

-healthcare institutions rely on very robust and multiplatform1
+healthcare institutions rely on a very robust and multiplatform1

 (14, 15).